-Can you also do this on real trees?
+Can you also flock real Christmas trees?

+Absolutely.
 You can use this on real or fake trees as well as wreaths, garlands, Christmas villages, etc. It would actually probably stick better to a real tree as their needles are not as smooth and slick as fake ones.

 Was it worth it?